litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 >
 > — [Brian Swimme](https://shows.acast.com/futurefossils/episodes/133)

+So obvious but so overlooked, we unfold-*with*, make meaning-*with* others through *relationships*; through ecological assemblages and co-evolutions, in different flavours of cooperation or competition.

 Haraway echoes this, that *companion species are relentlessly becoming-with; Ontologically heterogenous partners become who and what they are in relational material-semiotic worlding.
 Natures, cultures, subjects, and objects do not preexist their intertwined worldings.*

 *Sympoiesis*, or, collective-reproducing (Beth Dempster, 1998).

-In other words, "relational worldings", creating worlds through and with relations at every fractal scale.
+In other words, "relational worldings".

+Hyphenated words open up the semiotic space; how else can we articulate a language of collective-becoming, of sympoiesis? *If categories are unstable, we must watch them emerge within encounters*, [Anna Tsing](https://press.princeton.edu/books/paperback/9780691178325/the-mushroom-at-the-end-of-the-world) insists.

 On similar threads, Kauffman, theoretical biologist, origin of life researcher, extends the magic of stories, becoming-with, into the messy empiricism when science-meets-complexity.
-We invoke the spirit of collective autocatalytic[^1] sets—collectively reproducing, collectively arising—to read matter, culture, consciousness,
+We invoke the spirit of collective autocatalytic[^1] sets from the field of biology—collectively reproducing, collectively arising—to read matter, culture, consciousness,

 > *[...] the realisation that we are members of a living world of untellable creativity in its becoming.
 Life is abundant, the **universe is rife with becoming**, based on physics but beyond any physics we know. [...]
 Creatures, by existing, **create the very conditions for other creatures to come into existing**. [...]
 The blossoming biosphere creates its own ever-new possibilities of becoming, yet more diverse and abundant.*
 >